Timotej979/Pattern-recognition/README.md

 ## Project

 The final project is a pattern recognition API.
 It uses aiohttp server in combination with Postgres DB and NGINX reverse proxy.
 Deployment is done via docker compose.

+Curently implemented features are as follows:
+- Basic API and DB for feature upload and chunked upload webpage

 Still work in progress.